HL7/ccda-on-fhir/input/pagecontent/mappingIssues.md

 We solicit feedback on the advisability of also populating resource provenance elements in either case.

-While general guidance is to map Author participations to Provenance; at this time, we have no implemenations to test that proposal.
+While general guidance is to map Author participations to Provenance; at this time, we have no implementations to test that proposal.

 Most identified instances of provenance use a small number of roles, but many roles are permitted.
 See the project page [https://confluence.hl7.org/display/CGP/Provenance+Domain](https://confluence.hl7.org/display/CGP/Provenance+Domain)for current thinking on how these roles should be mapped.